constellation-daq/Constellation/docs/manual/concepts/protocols.md

 ## Data Transmission

+Data are transferred within a Constellation network using the Constellation Data Transmission Protocol.
+It uses point-to-point connections via TCP/IP, which allow the bandwidth of the network connection to be utilized as efficiently as possible.
+The message format transmitted via CDTP is a lightweight combination of a header frame with metadata, a message sequence number and optional tags, as well as payload frames which differ depending on the message type.
+CDTP knows three different message types, indicated by a flag in the header frame:

+* `BOR` - Begin of Run: This message is sent automatically at the start of a new measurement, i.e. upon entering the `RUN` state of the finite state machine of the sending satellite.
+It marks the start of a measurement in time and its payload frame contains the entire satellite configuration as well as other metadata such as the current run ID.
+The message sequence ID of the `BOR` message is always 0, representing the first message of a new run.
+* `DATA`: This is the standard message type of CDTP which consists of the header frame and any number of payload frames containing undecoded raw data of the respective instrument.
+The message sequence counts up with every message, providing additional possibility for checking data integrity offline.
+* `EOR` - End of Run: This message is sent automatically at the end of a measurement, i.e. upon leaving of the `RUN` state by the sending satellite.

+Only `DATA` messages can be transmitted by satellite implementations, both `BOR` and `EOR` messages are handled automatically.

 ## Monitoring

 The distribution of log messages and performance metrics within Constellation is handled by the Constellation Monitoring Distribution Protocol (CMDP).